liuyehcf/BlogSource/resources/english/dictionary/Eudic.md

 1. the best solution always means compromise
 1. let me walk you through what's going to happen
 1. tie that off before you bleed to death
-1. you really have an eye
+1. you really have an eye; 你真有眼光
 1. that's what I wanted to talk to you about
 1. I can't believe he's walking away from that
 1. I love being an engineer